Nippon Professional Baseball: Expatriate baseball players in Japan

 For most of its history, NPB regulations imposed "gaijin waku", a limit on the number of non-Japanese people per team to two or three—including the manager and/or coaching staff.
 Even today, a team cannot have more than four foreign players on a 25-man game roster, although there is no limit on the number of foreign players that it may sign.
 If there are four, they cannot all be pitchers nor all be position players.
 This limits the cost and competition for expensive players of other nationalities, and is similar to rules in many European sports leagues' roster limits on non-European players.

 Nonetheless, expatriate baseball players in Japan have been a feature of the Japanese professional leagues since 1934.
 Hundreds of foreigners—particularly Americans—have played NPB.
 Taiwanese nationals Shosei Go and Hiroshi Oshita both starred in the 1940s.
 American players began to steadily find spots on NPB rosters in the 1960s.
-American players hold several NPB records, including highest career batting average (Leron Lee, .334), highest single-season batting average (Randy Bass, .389), and the dubious record of most strikeouts in a season by a hitter (Ralph Bryant, 204).
-Americans rank #3 (Tuffy Rhodes, 55) and #5 (Randy Bass, 54) on the list of most home runs in a season, and #2 in single-season RBI (Bobby Rose, 153).
+American players hold several NPB records, including highest single-season batting average (Randy Bass, .389), and the dubious record of most strikeouts in a season by a hitter (Ralph Bryant, 204).
+Americans rank #4 (Tuffy Rhodes, 55) and #7 (Randy Bass, 54) on the list of most home runs in a season, and #2 in single-season RBI (Bobby Rose, 153).
 Curaçaoan–Dutch outfielder Wladimir Balentien holds the NPB single-season home run record with 60 round-trippers in 2013.

 Koreans have had an impact in the NPB as well, including such standout players as Lee Seung-yuop, Sun Dong-yol, Baek In-chun, Lee Jong-beom, and Dae-ho Lee.
 Venezuelans Alex Ramírez, Alex Cabrera, Bobby Marcano, and Roberto Petagine all had long, successful NPB careers.
 The Dominican third baseman José Fernández played eleven years in the NPB, compiling a .282 batting average with 206 home runs and 772 runs batted in.

 Many of the most celebrated foreign players came to Japan after not finding success in the Major Leagues; see "Big in Japan".

 Since the 1970s, foreigners have also made an impact in Nippon Professional Baseball's managing and coaching ranks, with Americans Bobby Valentine and Trey Hillman managing their respective teams to Japan Series championships.

 Teams

-Note: The Tokyo Yakult Swallows have plans to build a new stadium, located next to its current stadium, in 2030.
+The Tokyo Yakult Swallows, Yomiuri Giants and Chiba Lotte Marines plan to build new stadiums.
+The Swallows' new stadium will be next to its current venue, exchanging places with the Prince Chichibu Rugby Stadium.
+Meanwhile, the Giants' stadium will be where the old Tsukiji fish market existed.

+The Marines plan to build a new 33,000 open-roof stadium next to the Makuhari Messe.
+The new stadium will change places with one of the Messe's parking lot zones and will based on the ES-Con field model of "a stadium that works 365/366 days in the year".

+All the future stadiums are scheduled to be completed around 2030.